DIY Advent Calendar for a Very Crafty Christmas Countdown

 STEP TWO // Using that triangle as a guide, sketch out a Christmas tree shape.
 You can go for the classic three tiers, or try for a more naturalistic tree shape.
 This may take some experimentation.
 Don’t worry, you only have to get one side perfect as we will be cutting the pattern on the fold to achieve symmetry.

-When you’re happy with your tree, cut out one side – if you want to save paper, or don’t have big enough pages, you can start by drawing a right angled triangle with a height of 60cm and a base of 30cm but this might make it harder to visualise the tree shape in its entirety during the drafting process.
+When you’re happy with your tree, cut out one side.
+(If you want to save paper, or don’t have big enough pages, you can start by drawing a right angled triangle with a height of 60cm and a base of 30cm but this might make it harder to visualise the tree shape in its entirety during the drafting process.)

 STEP THREE // Using your paper pattern on the fold, cut out two trees, one in your green felt and one in your backing fabric.
 Remember to account for seam allowance.
-If you feel your materials will not hold shape you may also choose to cut out and iron on some interacting at this stage.
+If you feel your materials will not hold shape, you may choose to cut out and iron on some interacting at this stage.

 STEP SIX // Take your first square to the ironing board.
 Press the sides and bottom approximately 1cm inwards.
 Double fold the top edge in by 0.5cm each time, encasing the raw edge and top stitch down.
 Centre the felt number within the now smaller square and stitch it in place.

-STEP SEVEN // Repeat step six 23 times with the rest of the pockets.
-This is a great spot to set up a production line with a couple of friends to lighten the ever so slightly repetitive load – remember teamwork makes the dream work!
+STEP SEVEN // Repeat Step Six 23 times with the rest of the pockets.
+This is a great spot to set up a production line with a couple of friends to lighten the ever-so-slightly repetitive load – remember teamwork makes the dream work!

-STEP EIGHT // Take your newly numbered, slightly smaller squares and pin them in position on your green felt tree – remembering to take seam allowance into consideration in their placement, particularly in regards to distance from the edge.
+STEP EIGHT // Take your newly numbered, slightly smaller squares and pin them in position on your green felt tree – remembering to take seam allowance into consideration in their placement, particularly in regards to the distance from the edge.

 STEP NINE // One pocket at a time, topstitch your pockets in place, starting on one side, pivoting on the corners along the bottom and finishing with backstitch on the other side.
 Remember to leave the tops open!